The blood of the martyrs is the seed of the Church (Tertullian).

 The first Christians were obviously Jews but by the time of Paul and Peter's deaths the spread of Christianity throughout the Roman world was the work of mainly Gentile Christians.
-The Jewish Christians became more and more insulated, and from Irenaeus (130-200) onwards they were looked upon as a deviationist sect.
+The Jewish Christians became more and more insulated, and from Irenaeus (130-200) onwards they were looked upon unfavourably.

 Christianity must have first appeared as one more sect within Judaism, as there had always been diversity in religious expression such as the sharp differences between the Sadducees and the Pharisees as evident in the New Testament.
 And of course there were also the Essenes who lived ascetic lives around the shores of the Dead Sea.
 The Jews had always differed from other peoples' religion by their monotheistic faith, and their undoubting belief that they were the chosen people of God.
 They therefore refused to partake in any of the Roman cults, but they did offer daily sacrifice on behalf of the emperor in the temple.
 On this point Christian Jews differed from orthodox Jews.
 By the time of Christ's death, Jews were dispersed throughout Mediterranean world, and we know they were in Rome by A.D.
-49 as Suetonius related how Jews were driven out for rioting 'at the instigation of Chrestus by Claudius.
-It was because of this dispersed population that the Septuagint, a Greek version of the Old Testament was scribed and completed in the first cntury B.C..
+49 as Suetonius related how Jews were driven out for rioting 'at the instigation of Chrestus' by Claudius.
+It was because of this dispersed population that the Septuagint, a Greek version of the Old Testament had been scribed and completed by the second century B.C.